ingun37/answers-db/books/Neural Networks and Deep Learning/2. How the backpropagation algorithm works/The four fundamental equations behind backpropagation/Alternate presentation of the equations of backpropagation/1/a.md

 \nabla_{z_l} C = {J_\sigma (z_l)}^\intercal \nabla_{a_l} C
 ```

-When the function is element-wise operation the Jacobian matrix becomes a diagonal matrix. $`\sigma`$ is elementwise function therefore the Jacobian matrix becomes exactly the matrix that was given in the problem.
+When the function is element-wise operation the Jacobian matrix becomes a diagonal matrix. $`\sigma`$ is elementwise function therefore the Jacobian matrix becomes exactly the matrix that was given in the question.

 ```math
 = {\Sigma' (z_l)}^\intercal \nabla_{a_l} C